StackAndPointer/SexyUIEditor/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/SexyUIEditor/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/StackAndPointer/SexyUIEditor/issues) on GitHub.

 ---

 **Note**: This editor is designed for the Sexy framework used in Plants vs. Zombies.
-Make sure you have the appropriate game resources and source code to use the generated code effectively.